 NOTES: (1) Part of the requirement will be waived for students who place into a higher language level.
 (2) GER 100Y/200Y/300Y are full-year courses; once registered for a section, students may NOT change sections after the Fall semester.
 (3) GER 205H/305H are prerequisite courses for topic courses offered in German on the 300-/400-levels respectively; they should be taken early on.
-Courses offered in English (except on the 400-level) are open to all students. / For course titles and brief descriptions see <a href="https://example.com/heres/
+Courses offered in English (except on the 400-level) are open to all students. / For course titles and brief descriptions see HERE and visit our website.